malgorzata-banaszkiewicz/Moje-CV/README.md

 # CV Małgorzata Banaszkiewicz
-Curriculum Vitae wrote in html i css languages.
+Curriculum Vitae wrote in HTML i CSS languages.
-CV can be viewed in a browser or downloaded as pdf file.
+CV can be viewed in a browser or you can also download a perfected version through the provided link.